 Can you scale your production?

 When you start to wholesale you will be selling larger quantities of your products, have you considered how you can scale your production?
 Would you need to get someone to help you?
 How much time would this take?
-Stockist understand that small brands are often one man/woman team but an empty shop is never a good look so they need to feel confident that you will be a reliable supplier with reasonable lead-times so they can place re-orders.
+Stockists understand that small brands are often a one-man/woman team but an empty shop is never a good look so they need to feel confident that you will be a reliable supplier with reasonable lead-times so they can place re-orders.

 Before you start it’s difficult to know how much stock you will need.
 You will need to make a few assumptions and work out how you would get that amount of stock produced.
 Having a plan is important to keep your stockists happy and supportive of your brand.